mefranklin6/Extron-Frontend-API/README.md

 ## Building a Backend Server

+You have the freedom to make the backend server however you want, but if you would like to use this code in an un-modified state, the server must support the following commands and structure.

 ### Handshake Response

 If your backend server is online, operating normally, and available to serve: a call to `/api/v1/test` MUST respond with "OK".
 This allows us to take the service down for maintenance but keep the actual server online.
 The processor does not simply check if the server is online, it must receive the OK reply before it attempts to use the server or else it will try another server in it's config.json.

+Note: Upon initial deployment or upon server loss, a processor will send a test check to all servers listed in its' config.json and will choose the first in the list if available.

 ### Endpoints

 - `/api/v1/test`: MUST respond with "OK" if the server is available to serve the processor

+- `/api/v1/pair`: Can respond with anything, but the server MUST discover the room configuration and frontend state while also responding to incoming data.

 - `/api/v1/button`: handles button events